harrycresswell/harry/content/writing/21-12-10-related-updates.md

 draft: false
 description: "Course related updates now automatically display on my Hugo course page.
 It took some thought but the solution was pretty simple in the end."
 slug: "related-updates"
-topics: ["Daily", "Hugo course"]
+topics: ["Daily", "Side Projects"]
 ---

 *⚠️ Things have changed since I originally wrote this post.
-Course updates are now part of my [/writing](/writing) page, organised under [Hugo course](/topics/hugo-course/).
+Course updates are now part of my [/writing](/writing) page, organised under [Side Projects](/topics/side-projects/).
 I have also retired the course landing page that onced lived at /learn-hugo, in favour of [practicalhugo.com](https://practicalhugo.com).*

 ---